ciarnellicarlo/deloittetest/README.md

 # deloittetest

-Since this was a frontend test, I decided to use Local storage for the authentification process.
+Since this was a frontend test, I decided to use Local storage for the authentification process instead of a backend.

 The framework of choice is Vue, but I made all the authentification process with vanilla JS.